 but the best.

-Anonymous asked: Finally heard back from Mr. Carrabino.
+Anonymous said: Finally heard back from Mr. Carrabino.
 That would be Joe Carrabino, Chris's agent.
 I wrote to him and let him know about your little dog and pony show here.
 He says it's horse shit, hon.
 Chris disavows any knowledge of losing a journal or writing any of the tripe you're posting as truth.
 So tell your lies and enjoy your fifteen minutes.
 The truth has been disseminated.
 I'll make sure to blog it, with a screen shot. ;)

-Anonymous asked: TOO ALL ANONS WHO ARE WORRIED ABOUT BREACHING MY PRIVACY- NEVER FEAR, FOR CHRIS PINE IS HERE AND I APPROVE THIS BLOG.
+Anonymous said: TOO ALL ANONS WHO ARE WORRIED ABOUT BREACHING MY PRIVACY- NEVER FEAR, FOR CHRIS PINE IS HERE AND I APPROVE THIS BLOG.
 JUST PROMISE YOU WON'T SHOW ZACH THE EYEBROWS POEM, THAT HIPSTER MIGHT JUST TAKE OFFENSE.

 chris, you used the wrong to/too/two.